TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `timeout`

-The `timeout` field under is optional and is the amount of time to wait after the job starts before it is killed.
+The `timeout` field is optional and is the amount of time to wait after the job starts before it is killed.
 Processes killed this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state and a heartbeat will not be sent.

 For long-running jobs like servers, you will generally want to omit this field.
 If this field is omitted and the job does not have a [`when.frequency` field](#when), then the job will never timeout.
 If the field is omitted and the job does have a `when.frequency` field, then the timeout will default to the frequency.